-If you invest in our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
-Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.
+If you invest in our common stock, your interest will be diluted to the extent of the difference between the amount per share paid by purchasers of shares of common stock in this initial public offering and the pro forma as adjusted net tangible book value per share of common stock immediately after completion of this offering.

-Net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding.
-Our historical net tangible book value (deficit) as of March 29, 2008, was \$25.2 million, or \$2.53 per share.
-Our pro forma net tangible book value as of March 29, 2008 was \$million, or per share, based on the total number of shares of our common stock outstanding as of March 29, 2008, after giving effect to (1) the conversion of an outstanding convertible promissory note into 1,503,945 shares of common stock, (2) the conversion of all outstanding shares of our convertible preferred stock into common stock and (3) the reclassification of the convertible preferred stock warrant liabilities to additional paid-in-capital, each effective upon the closing of this offering.
+Our pro forma net tangible book value as of June 28, 2008, in the amount of \$23.5 million, or \$0.34 per share, was based on the total number of shares of our common stock outstanding as of June 28, 2008, after giving effect to (1) the conversion of all outstanding shares of our convertible preferred stock into common stock and (2) the reclassification of the convertible preferred stock warrant liabilities to additional paid-in capital, each effective upon the closing of this offering.

-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 29, 2008 would have been \$ million, or \$ per share.
+After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of June 28, 2008 would have been \$ million, or \$ per share.
 This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of common stock in this offering, as illustrated in the following table:

-Assumed initial public offering price per share \$ Historical net tangible book value per share as of March 29, 2008 \$ 2.53 Pro forma as adjusted net tangible book value per share as of March 29, 2008 \$ Increase in pro forma as adjusted net tangible book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after this offering \$ Pro forma dilution per share to new investors in this offering \$
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of June 28, 2008 \$ 0.34 Increase in pro forma as adjusted net tangible book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after this offering \$ Pro forma dilution per share to new investors in this offering \$